fsquillace/junest/README.md

 - [bash (>=4.0)](https://www.gnu.org/software/bash/)
 - [GNU coreutils](https://www.gnu.org/software/coreutils/)

-The minimum recommended Linux kernel of the host OS is 2.6.32 on x86 (32-bit and 64 bit) and ARM architectures.
+The minimum recommended Linux kernel of the host OS is 2.6.32 on x86 (64 bit) and ARM architectures.
 It is still possible to run JuNest on lower 2.6.x host OS kernels but errors may appear, and some applications may crash.
 For further information, read the [Troubleshooting](#troubleshooting) section below.